Plants & Animals

 Turban Shell栄螺サザエWobbegong大瀬オオセ

 Fish-related Kanji are particularly diverse in number, and many fish have several Kanji associated with them.
-What’s more, there are many fish with regional names as well as fish names that don’t refer to the same fish depending on region.
-Even for the spelling listed above, this is by no means exhaustive as obscure Kanji abound.
+Moreover, there are many fish with regional names as well as fish names that do not refer to the same fish depending on region.
+Even for the spellings listed above, this is by no means exhaustive.

 Word Notes:

-1. One such word that is very common but difficult to ascertain because it can refer to several kinds of fish is ゴリ.
+1. One such word that is very common but difficult to ascertain is ゴリ.
 Written in Kanji as 鮴, it most often refers to freshwater goby, which may also go by the name ヨシノボリ(葦登).
-In some regions, though, it may refer to “sculpin” which is generally カジカ(鰍) in Standard Japanese.
-Yellowfin goby, on the other hand, which is common on sushi menus worldwide, is usually differentiated despite being a kind of gobi.
+In some regions, though, it may refer to “sculpin,” which is generally カジカ(鰍) in Standard Japanese.
+Yellowfin goby (マハゼ・真鯊), on the other hand, which is common on sushi menus worldwide, is usually differentiated as such despite being a kind of goby.

 3. When sea urchin is used in seafood products, it may be spelled as 雲丹, but this spelling is not preferred when referring to the live animal.

-4. Confusingly, the Kanji 鰒 may both refer to abalone (アワビ) and the pufferfish (フグ).
-Usually, though, it refers to the former as plenty other spellings have been applied to the latter.
+4. Confusingly, the Kanji 鰒 may both refer to abalone (アワビ) and the pufferfish (フグ), though the latter meaning is rare.

 5. Confusingly, the Kanji 鰍 may refer to sculpins (カジカ) as well as loaches (ドジョウ), but it can also even more confusingly refer to hamachi (young amberjack) in which case it is read as イナダ.
 Usually, it refers to カジカ with the other fishes being spelled normally as 泥鰌 and イナダ respectively.

-6. To complicated matters, many communities across Japan have developed numerous names to refer to the same fish which refer to different stages of growth of said fish, and these words in turn can also differ from community to community.
+6. To complicated matters, many communities across Japan have developed numerous names to refer to the same fish but for different stages of growth of said fish, and these words in turn can also differ from community to community.
 Such fish are known as 出世魚(しゅっせうお).
 Many of these words have become quintessential in marketplaces as well as sushi/Japanese-themed restaurants across the world.
 The greatest example of this involves the amberjack, known as ブリ(鰤) when fully grown.
-When not fully grown, its name differs whether you are in East or West Japan, but all of these words can be seen used on sushi menus in Western countries.
+When not fully grown, its name differs by dialect.

 SizeEast JapanWest Japan